astronomer/docs/learn/airflow-setup-teardown.md

 - using the `.as_setup()` and `.as_teardown()` methods on TaskFlow API tasks or traditional operators.
 - using the `@setup` and `@teardown` decorators instead of `@task` on a Python function.

+Setup and teardown tasks can be combined into groupings by:

+- Providing the setup task object to the `setups` argument in the `.as_teardown()` method of a teardown task object.
+- Connecting a setup and a teardown task with a normal task dependency using the bit-shift operator (`>>`) or a dependency function like `chain()`.
+- Providing the called object of a task created using the `@setup` decorator as an argument to a task created using the `@teardown` decorator.

+In most cases how to set setup/teardown relationship is a matter of personal preference.
+If you are using `@setup` and `@teardown` decorators you cannot use the `setups` argument.

+You can have multiple sets of setup and teardown tasks in a DAG, both in [parallel](#parallel-setupteardown-groupings) and [nested](#nested-setupteardown-groupings).

+Worker tasks can be added to the scope of a setup/teardown grouping in two ways:

+- By being between the setup and teardown tasks in the DAG dependency structure.
+- By using a [context manager](#setupteardown-context-managers) with the `.teardown()` method.

+Which method you choose to add worker tasks to a setup/teardown scope is a matter of personal preference.

 ### `.as_setup()` and `.as_teardown()` methods